mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ### Quickly save local changes

-If you want to change to another branch, you can save your work.
+If you want to change to another branch, you can use `git stash`.

-1. Save your work.
-1. Run a version of `git stash`:

-   - Use `git stash save` to include a temporary commit message, which helps you identify changes, among with other options.
-   - Use `git stash list` to list all previously stashed commits.
+1. From the branch where you want to save your work, type `git stash`.
 1. Swap to another branch (`git checkout <branchname>`).
 1. Commit, push, and test.
 1. Return to the branch where you want to resume your changes.
+1. Use `git stash list` to list all previously stashed commits.
 1. Run a version of `git stash`:

    - Use `git stash pop` to redo previously stashed changes and remove them from stashed list.